twfarland/don/README.md

 ###Mapping a template rendering on an array

-Don.mapRender() takes a template and an array of htmlArrays and returns a string that is the result of rendering each htmlArray in the array with the given template:
+Don.map() takes a template and an array of htmlArrays and returns a string that is the result of rendering each htmlArray in the array with the given template:

     colourTemplate = (c) ->
         ["div", {id:"c"+ c.id}, c.colour]